julienmjaquet/Legpro/main codebook.md

 | 2 algorithms agree | 0.99 | 0.75 |

-Finally, *figure 7* presents results for each topic when at least 3 alogirthms agree.
+Finally, *figure 7* presents results for each topic when at least 3 algorithms agree.
 As it is clear from the figure, there is a great variation across topics.
 Such a variation is partly explained by the number of available documents for each topic.
 Then, it is not clear if a perfect score is actually desirable considering that there might be some degree of error in the first sample coding as well.

 **Figure 7**